Our specialists are here to listen and help for free, no strings attached.

 Third parties use the same defenses negligent entities and insurance companies use when trying to avoid claim settlements.

-At Boohoff Law, our attorneys have handled all aspects of Washington Workers’ Compensation claims.
+At Boohoff Law, our attorneys have handled all aspects of Washington workers’ compensation claims.
 We’ve investigated our clients’ accidents and reviewed the evidence early during the life of each case.
 Thorough preparation has allowed us to handle appeals and successfully manage creative third-party defenses.

 While Washington ranks as one of the safer states in the country for workplace fatalities, 84 fatal work accidents still took place here in one recent year.
 One year later, more than 28,000 workplace injuries took place in Washington.
 These numbers make it clear that even a relatively safe state leaves employees susceptible to injury or death on the job.
 Read on to understand more about how to secure recovery after being injured at work.
 For information about your legal options, contact Boohoff Law today.

-Workers’ compensation is a state-run system that ensures that employees secure a recovery for medical expenses and temporary or partial disability suffered while at work.
-Employees are not required to file a lawsuit or prove that the employer acted negligently.
 To recover, the employee is only required to show that the injury occurred at work.
 You must, however, follow many administrative steps.
 Failure to follow the process or advocate for your recovery can result in an unfair outcome.
 The Department of Labor & Industries (L&I) administers the workers’ compensation program in Washington.
 Workers’ compensation is also called industrial insurance and state laws govern it.

-All employees injured while at work are eligible for recovery through workers’ compensation insurance.
+All employees injured at work are eligible for recovery through workers’ compensation insurance.
 The only individuals exempt from the workers’ compensation laws are independent contractors.
 The state has outlined a multi-factor test to determine if someone is an independent contractor:

-Additionally, for construction, the individual is property registered as a contractor or has a valid electrical contractor license.
+Additionally, for construction, the individual is properly registered as a contractor or has a valid electrical contractor license.
 An attorney would work with you to evaluate your status as an employee or independent contractor at the time of the accident.
 Contact Boohoff Law today to get started.

 Certain injuries are more common at work.
 Based on data compiled by L&I, the following injury causes are the most common in Washington: